 2. Bhasrika pranayama – It is a revitalizing pranayama.
 It helps to increase oxygen level and decrease carbon dioxide levels in the blood.
 It helps to put pressure on abdominal organs by using abdominal muscles and diaphragm.

-3. Nadi Shodhan pranayama – this is very helpful for diabetics.
-It helps to release stress and other toxins out from the body.
+3. Nadi Shodhan pranayama – is very helpful for diabetics.
+It helps to release stress and flush out toxins out from the body.

 4. Sudarshan kriya – it is an excellent technique to combat diabetes.
 It has helped several diabetics across the world in controlling their condition from getting worse.